FRB$-$SRB$-$XRB: Geometric and Relativistic Beaming Constraints of Fast Radio Bursts from the Galactic Magnetar SGR J1935+2154: Results and Discussion

-Following from the discussion of Section~\ref{sec:f_frb_results}, under our second hypothesis we eliminate the requirement that FRBs/SRBs must be associated with XRBs.
-We use the FRB--SRB closure relation in equation~\ref{eq:frb_srb_closure_gaussian} to determine whether the subsequent radio detections are SRBs, and if so, the required Gaussian spectral widths of the associated FRBs.
+In our second hypothesis we eliminate the requirement that SRBs must be associated with XRBs.
+We again use the FRB--SRB closure relation in equation~\ref{eq:frb_srb_closure_gaussian} to determine whether any of the subsequent radio detections are SRBs.
+We first consider a reference FRB identical to FRB 200428 ("reference FRB-1").

-The primary qualitative criteria of an off-axis SRB is that it has weaker fluence and longer duration than its associated FRB.
-Considering a reference FRB identical to FRB 200428 (hereafter reference FRB-1), only the three radio detections by the FAST, MNC and BSA/LPI can be associated SRBs due to their longer pulse durations.